 “20 to 25 years ago, ideas like those the ‘birthers’ are associated with would never have made it into mainstream political discourse,” Barkun explained, adding that, “The ideas get sanitized as they go upward … so it doesn’t completely eradicate the distinction between the fringe and the mainstream, but it allows ideas that would have never reached a mass audience to do so.”

 Many members of the new wave of conspiracy theorists have built mini-empires on their ability to generate and distribute alternative ways of interpreting the world, using their influence to secure book deals and media interviews, establish lucrative websites and social media channels, and more.

 Josef Dolezal is one such man.
-While pursuing a math degree with a physics minor at the University of Southern Florida, he began to read what he refers to as “alternative books,” which turned him on to the world of conspiracy theories in much the same way as Johnson and countless others.
+While pursuing a math degree with a physics minor at , he began to read what he refers to as “alternative books,” which turned him on to the world of conspiracy theories in much the same way as Johnson and countless others.

 Not unlike many of his brethren, he is obsessed with secret societies and their nefarious schemes.
 “I always look for the authority or the power that gives them the ability to what they do,” Dolezal said.
 “It all intertwines because at the apex of a lot of these secret organizations and fraternal orders, they utilize a lot of these sacred powers or sacred wisdom, if you will.”

 He recently completed a research trip to the Pyramids at Giza and the temples at Luxor in Egypt, and was speaking via Skype from Israel, where he is interviewing rabbis and reading religious documents in order to learn about Kabbalism, another facet of his alternative theories about the world.